angular-schule/website-articles/blog/2025-11-angular21/README.md

 Vitest offers significant advantages: much faster test execution, modern APIs, a Jest-like expect syntax, flexible fake timers, and even a real browser mode if needed.
 The browser mode works similarly to how it did under Karma and is ideal for realistic UI tests.
-Most specs should continue to work unchanged, because Angular’s `TestBed` and `ComponentFixture` remain exactly the same.
+Most specs should continue to work unchanged, because Angular's `TestBed` and `ComponentFixture` remain exactly the same.
 The main changes are to Jasmine-specific matchers or spies.

 The actual migration starts by using the new `unit-test` builder in `angular.json`.